bmuschko/gradle-clover-plugin/README.md

 * `regexp`: The specified structure or pattern that matches a context as part of the instrumented source code.
 Make sure that you correctly escape special characters.

+Additionally, method contexts can be provided any of the following attributes to further configure how Clover should apply method coverage filters:

+* `maxComplexity`: Match a method to this pattern if its cyclomatic complexity is not greater than maxComplexity.
+In other words - all methods with complexity <= maxComplexity will be filtered out.
+* `maxStatements`: Match a method to this pattern if its number of statements is not greater than maxComplexity.
+In other words - all methods with statements <= maxStatements will be filtered out.
+* `maxAggregatedComplexity`: Match a method to this pattern if its aggregated cyclomatic complexity is not greater than maxAggregatedComplexity.
+In other words - all methods with aggregated complexity <= maxAggregatedComplexity will be filtered out.
+Aggregated complexity metric is a sum of the method complexity and complexity of all anonymous inline classes declared in the method.
+* `maxAggregatedStatements`: Match a method to this pattern if its number of aggregated statements is not greater than maxAggregatedStatements.
+In other words - all methods with aggregated statements <= maxAggregatedStaments will be filtered out.
+Aggregated statements metric is a sum of the method statements and statements of all anonymous inline classes declared in the method.

+For more information on method contexts, see the [main Clover documentation](https://confluence.atlassian.com/display/CLOVER/methodContext) for this feature.

 Within `clover` you can define which report types should be generated in a closure named `report`:

 * `xml`: Generates XML report (defaults to `true`).